mateusjunges/batch-mailer-for-laravel/README.md

 }
 ```

-You are not limited to just specifying the "to" recipients when sending a message.
-You are free to set "to", "cc", and "bcc" recipients by chaining their respective methods together:
+You are not limited to just specifying the `to` recipients when sending a message.
+You are free to set `to`, `cc`, and `bcc` recipients by chaining their respective methods together:

 ```php
 BatchMail::to([